1996 Daytona 500: Background

 Daytona International Speedway, where the race was held.

-Daytona International Speedway is a race track in Daytona Beach, Florida, that is one of six superspeedways to hold NASCAR races, the others being Michigan International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway, and Talladega Superspeedway.
+Daytona International Speedway is a race track in Daytona Beach, Florida, that is one of six superspeedways to hold NASCAR races.
 The standard track at Daytona is a four-turn superspeedway that is 2.5 mi long.
 The track also features two other layouts that utilize portions of the primary high speed tri-oval, such as a 3.56 mi sports car course and a 2.95 mi motorcycle course.
 The track's 180 acre infield includes the 29 acre Lake Lloyd, which has hosted powerboat racing.
 The speedway is owned and operated by International Speedway Corporation.

-The track was built by NASCAR founder Bill France, Sr. to host racing that was being held at the former Daytona Beach Road Course and opened with the first Daytona 500 in 1959.
+The track was built by NASCAR founder Bill France Sr. to host racing that was being held at the former Daytona Beach and Road Course and opened with the 1959 Daytona 500.
 The Daytona 500 is regarded as the most important and prestigious race on the NASCAR calendar.
 It is also the series' first race of the year; this phenomenon is virtually unique in sports, which tend to have championships or other major events at the end of the season rather than the start.

 Race summary

 Opening laps

 The lead changed four times between Ernie Irvan, Ken Schrader, Sterling Marlin, and Dale Earnhardt in the first five laps.
 Reigning Winston Cup champion Jeff Gordon was eliminated on lap 8 after getting a light tap from Jeremy Mayfield.
 Busch Series Goody's 300 winner Steve Grissom, along with Joe Nemechek (both Busch Series champions), Rick Mast, and Rusty Wallace, were involved in a chain reaction incident after Gordon hit the wall.
 Mast's and Wallace's cars both were relatively undamaged, but Grissom and Nemechek lost several laps after repairs.
 On lap 29, Earnhardt's ignition failed, triggering a wreck for Ernie Irvan.
 Wally Dallenbach Jr., who could not see Earnhardt, tagged Irvan and sent him into the wall.

 Due to a new rules package, the lead changed hands early and often.
 On lap 50, no one but Dale Earnhardt or Terry Labonte (the new leader) had spent more than 4 consecutive laps in the lead.
 Lap 54 saw 1990 race winner Derrike Cope hit the turn 4 wall, which ended his day.